lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 +-- ... --+- ... -+---+- ... -+- ... -+------...-----+~~~~~~~~~~~~~~~~~~
                         (FCN)
 ~~~~
-{: #Fig-LastFrag title='Detailed format for the All-1 SCHC Fragment'}
+{: #Fig-LastFrag title='Detailed Header Format for the All-1 SCHC Fragment'}

 The All-1 SCHC Fragment message MUST be distinguishable by size from a SCHC Sender-Abort message (see {{SenderAbort}}) that has the same T, M and N values, even in the presence of padding.
 This condition is met if the MIC is present and at least the size of an L2 Word,